yashparikh02/networkcall-scraper/README.md

 # networkcall-scraper
-selenium experimentation
+Team frequency:

-This project pulls information from the network calls that have been sent out by the user!
+This project pulls information from the network calls that have been sent out by the user, using kahoot as an example!

 Usage (either works): \